TUDelft-books/CSBB-textbook/book/_build/html/_sources/Quarter1/Week1_7.md

 ## Discussion Questions

+- What methods and approach will you use to address your research question?

 - What does it mean to overpromise?
 How do you keep your knowledge utilization realistic?

-- What does it mean to overpromise? how do you keep your knowledge utilization realistic?

 - Is knowledge utilization an important criteria in evaluating a research project and funding for it?
 Why or why not?

 - What do you hope the results of your project can be used for in the future?
 Is that realistic?

 - What are the problems with this method of funding research?
 What other ways could there be?

 - How do you handle rejection?